freenas/freenas-docs/userguide/plugins.rst

 and underscores (:literal:`_`).

 Most plugins default to :guilabel:`NAT`.
-This setting is recommended as it does not require manual configuration or multiple available IP addresses and prevents addressing conflicts on the network.
+This setting is recommended as it does not require manual configuration of multiple available IP addresses and prevents addressing conflicts on the network.

 Some plugins default to :guilabel:`DHCP` as their management utility